 I also think students need to seek out things they find scary.
 I like to share with my students a story from my own senior year of high school when each student was required to complete a year-long project.
 The only guidelines were to do something you think you couldn’t do.
 I was sure I couldn’t write a novel, so I wrote one.
 It was a science-fiction tale of a girl who hits her head in a surfing accident and loses her memory.
 I honestly think those early questions I asked myself about memory and identity led me to who I am as a scientist.
 So I tell all my students that to reach your creative potential, shine a light on your weaknesses, be honest with yourself, and self-advocate.
 In time, these small habits will transform your weaknesses into your greatest strengths!

 We want to thank Rachel for speaking with us about her company and how she became the incredible CEO she is today.
 We love working with her and know that you will adore her as your SAT/ACT tutor!

-If you want to get ahead in your SAT/ACT prep, taking practice tests and tutoring can be the fastest way to learn the necessary material.
-Contact us today to take a free SAT/ACT practice test!
+If you’re interested in SAT or ACT prep, taking a practice tests is the best way to assess your readiness.
+Contact us today to take a free SAT or ACT practice test!